 I followed Voatz’ story as it was kicked off of the HackerOne bug bounty program platform.

-And, for Coindesk, I wrote about an open letter the American Association for the Advancement of Science’s Center for Scientific Evidence in Public Issues sent to U.S. governors, secretaries of state and state election directors to express concern about the security of voting via the internet or mobile apps.
+For Coindesk, I wrote about an open letter the American Association for the Advancement of Science’s Center for Scientific Evidence in Public Issues sent to U.S. governors, secretaries of state and state election directors to express concern about the security of voting via the internet or mobile apps.

 My journey reporting on VPNs started in 2016 when I was supposed to make a list of reliable VPNs for Ars Technica.
 Turned out the task was complicated, so I pivoted to writing about that.